|1825 - The Ledbury Auxiliary of the British and Foreign Bible Society was formed.|

-Ledbury Auxiliary of the British and Foreign Bible Society
+October 29 The annual meetings of the Ledbury Auxiliary of the British and Foreign Bible Society were held.

-The Ledbury Auxiliary of the British and Foreign Bible Society was formed
+October 26 The Annual Meetings of the Ledbury Auxiliary British and Foreign Bible Society were held.

 The annual meetings in connection with the Ledbury Auxiliary of the British and Foreign Bible Society were held at the Town Hall, Ledbury, on Thursday.
 There was only a moderate attendance at the afternoon meeting, over which the Rev. F. S. STOOKE-VAUGHAN (vicar of Wellington Heath), presided.
 There were also present the Rev. W. R. BOWMAN (the deputation from the parent society), the Rev. F. W. CARNEGY (rector of Ledbury), Rev. Paul ELLIS (superintendent Wesleyan Minister), Rev. A. O. SHAW (pastor, Baptist Church), Dr. M. A.WOOD, Mr. H. BRAY (hon. treasurer), and Mr. F. E.TAYNTON (hon. secretary).